What is Optic Neuritis?

 How to treat Optic Neuritis?

-If you are suffering from other brain lesions also then Multiple Sclerosis medicines will be effective.
+If you are suffering from other brain lesions then Multiple Sclerosis medicines will be effective.
 Side effects of these medications are depression, injection site irritation, and flu symptoms.

 In case you witness any symptoms, it is better to consult a professional.
 You can visit the best eye hospital in Hyderabad – PVRI.